DanyRDG/Final-Project/PROPOSAL.md

 The project will use Python (pandas, NumPy, matplotlib, statsmodels) for data processing, statistical modeling and visualization if possible.
 Data preparation:

-• Filter international matches involving national teams around 2010 and only those competiting in the tournaments.
+• Filter international matches keeping only the games from 2000 and onward.

-• Identify major tournaments (World Cup, Euro, Copa América, African Cup of Nations).
+• Identify major tournaments (World Cup, Euro, Copa América, African Cup of Nations, etc...) to then create a dataset with the resutls of those tournaments since 2010.

+• Create an elo system for every national team

-• Compute pre-tournament “form metrics” based on each team’s matches before the
+• Compute pre-tournament “form metrics” based on each team’s N (Most likely 12) games before the competition like:
-competition:

-o Points per match
+o Team's pre-tournament elo

+o Win rate

+o Average goal scored/game

-o Average goal difference
+o Average goal conceded/game

-o Win percentage and streak

-o Goals scored and conceded per match

-o Optional: opponent strength weighting
+o Goal difference/game

+o Average elo of opponents on those N games

+I will also use the infos we have before the tournaments as the groups composition to use those metrics:

+o Elo average of opponents inside the group

+o Elo rank inside the group

 Modeling & Analysis

-• Define the target variable as the level of success (Winner / Finalist / Semifinalist / Eliminated earlier).
+• Define the target variable as the level of success (Winner / Finalist / Semifinalist / Round of 16 / Group stage etc).
+Then those will be redifined as "Deep run" "Knockouts" or "Group stage2

 • To determine how well form metrics predict success, use logistic or ordinal regression and correlation analysis.

 • Test the model on previous tournaments to evaluate predictive robustness.

+• I’ll use a leave-one-tournament-out validation approach.
+This way, the model trains on all but one tournament and tests on the remaining one, rotating each time.

 • Visualize trends with heatmaps, regression plots, and performance distributions for champions vs. others.